 What support they need and who is best placed to provide this

 Information about others who may be involved in that person’s care, such as relatives

-The care plan is then created following this conversation using the Urgent Care Plan.
+The care plan is then created following this conversation using the Universal Care Plan.
 As soon as information is saved on the plan, it is visible to all health and care services who use it.
 This includes the London Ambulance Service, 111 and Out of Hours GP services who may see the person in an emergency.